jsnyders/ClimbingComp/README.md

 npm start
 ```

+TODO more information about other command line options.

-The open a browser and go to URL
+Then open a browser and go to URL

 ```
 http://localhost:8080/ClimbingComp.html